execuc/u2if/README.md

 # u2if project

 u2if(USB to interfaces) is an attempt to implement some of the MicroPython "machine" module functionalities on a computer.
 The goal is to be able to communicate with breakout boards (sensors, lcd...) simply from a python program on x86 machine.
-It uses a Raspberry PICO microcontroller to make the interface between the computer (USB) and peripherals/protocols.
+It uses a Raspberry PICO (or other RP2040 based board) to make the interface between the computer (USB) and peripherals/protocols.

 <p align="center"><img src="images/principle.png"/></p>